wandong/projet_sgbd/README.md

----------- il faut donner les droit
+---------- il faut donner les droit grant execute on commandeproduit to public;
+grant execute on recevoircommande to public;
+grant execute on informationproduit to public;

 /* records in table category */
 INSERT INTO category VALUES (seq_category.nextval, 'book');
 INSERT INTO category VALUES (seq_category.nextval, 'clothes');